silkroadnomad/DoichainPlaygroundSvelte/README.md

 - [x] connect to Electrumx (which connects to Doichaind) via local Docker or remote url
   - [x] electrumx (DOI) support secure websockets
   - [x] connection via wss
+  - [ ] connect to local Electrumx inside docker for developer
 - [ ] list transactions of a wallet in a datatable component
 - [ ] display wallet balance
 - [ ] create a simple coin (DOI) transaction